How to Use this Guide

 Filing Fee: $22

-They must also have a physical street address.
+They must also have a physical street address (other than a PO Box).
 They’re an official representative of your brand who receives and helps handle/process all official documentation like state filings, tax forms, court or legal notices, etc.

 Now that you’ve got your registered agent, to make your corporation an official business entity, when ready file Articles of Incorporation with the Sec. of State that disclose for the public record some basics of your brand including:

 Think of this as the hard copy record book where all critical corporate documents are kept like the Articles of Incorporation, Bylaws, meeting minutes, stock certificate ledger, stock certificates, stock certificate stubs, stock transfer documents, etc. It’s the ultimate company binder!

 They’re very common and while not necessary having one is highly recommended for all serious business entities.

 Appoint at least 3 initial directors who among other things will oversee the Utah corporation until the first shareholder meeting where new directors will be voted in.

 Prepare an “Incorporator Statement” with complete names and addresses of each director and keep it in your records book.
 Once elected, an initial meeting should:

 When you start a Corporation in Utah, it’s very important to keep all personal and business assets/accounts completely separate.